I wish I had said: I have no idea.

-I thought to myself; I can do this; sail through it, I did.
-Though, several years after completing the program on campus, and deep down I feel, I shouldn’t have taken this path (may not be the wisest thing to say online, but that’s the brutal truth.)
+I thought to myself; I can do this, and sail through it, I did.
+Four years later (having completed, invested time, money, and energy), deep down I feel, I shouldn’t have taken this path— and that’s the brutal truth.

-Still, I’m not sure whom I want to be; and life is now trial and error.
-Sometimes I wonder, if I hadn’t set my mind to a particular path and allowed myself to explore what life has in store, things might have turned out different, or not.
+Still, I’m not sure who I want to be; I’m going through each day by trial and error.
+Sometimes I wonder, if I hadn’t set my mind on a particular path and allowed myself to explore what life has in store, things might have turned out differently: or not.

-As, it’s only after campus that I heard; everybody has their path to success but before that it was, this is the sure way to victory.
+As it’s only after campus that I heard, “everybody has their path to success,” but before that, “there were specific sure ways to victory.”

 Besides, I am female, and the biological clock is ticking too.
 On the other hand, everybody else seems to have their affairs together.
-Yet, here I am on this journey of discovery that gives me pleasure most time, as I become more aware of who I am.
+Yet, here I am on this discovery journey— that gives me pleasure most time—as I become more aware of who I am.

 However, when I look back at everyone else, I sometimes falter in my steps.

-I put myself in the shoes of my niece, and I wish someone had encouraged me to discover who I am, try new things.
-Take time to become self-aware, while I was still at a tender age and had no responsibilities.
+I put myself in my niece’s shoes, and I wish someone had encouraged me to discover who I am and try new things.
+Take time to become self-aware while I was still at a tender age and had no responsibilities.

 You know, that age when you know that you only need to ask to get what you want.
 You don’t have to worry about money, or where, and how people get it.
-That time when you long to be independent (because you don’t know what it entails.)
+Not continually longing for independence (because you don’t know what it entails.)

-Then, I decide to chip in, to the conversation.
+I decide to chip into the conversation.
 I remind my niece that she is capable of achieving everything she sets out to do.
-Encourage her to live a life of discovery; following her curiosity, and not limit herself to one single path.
+Encourage her to live a life of discovery: following her curiosity and not limit herself to a single path.

-Someone has to ask why and try the path least treaded.
-So, for the 20-sth-year-old or over; who is yet to figure out what they want to do with their lives; you are not alone!
+Someone has to ask why and try the path least trodden.
+So, for the 20-sth-year-old or over, who is yet to figure out what they want to do with their lives— you are not alone!
 All you have to do is try.
 Remember, it’s never too late to start over.